Warning: Do not proceed if you haven’t watched tonight’s Arrow yet! We’re serious!

 It’s nice to know Oliver Queen has friends in very high places.

-John Constantine (Matt Ryan) made a detour to Star City after his old island pal rang him up to help restore the soul of Sara Lance following her ill-timed dip in the Lazarus Pit.
-Though they accomplished their mission -- albeit with a few unforeseen obstacles -- the door was left open by the end of Wednesday's episode, begging the question: Could the beloved demon hunter eventually return to Arrow?
+) made a detour to Star City after his old island pal rang him up to help restore the soul of Sara Lance following her ill-timed dip in the Lazarus Pit.
+Though they accomplished their mission -- albeit with a few unforeseen obstacles -- the door was left open by the end of Wednesday’s episode

 That’s not to say there won’t be a future appearance by Constantine, just not in the near future.
 Even so, there was quite a bit of non-Constantine developments to unpack -- from Felicity discovering that Ray Palmer is indeed alive to Diggle learning the harsh truth about his brother Andy.

 Following Wednesday’s episode, we jumped on the phone with Mericle to get some scoop on what’s coming up next!